Skip to main content

 If you have a choice between cans and bottles, choose cans.
 There’s no longer any stigma around canned beers or even wines.
 Some of the best options in the world are released exclusively in these portable, sturdy containers.
 The real travel benefit is that cans are lighter and more resilient than glass.
 Even though cans aren’t especially fragile, you should still take some precautions when packing.

-To be on the safe side, we suggest using this method for keeping your packed cans safe during travel.
+To be safe, we suggest using this method to keep your packed cans safe during travel.

 1. Place your cans inside a plastic bag.